 Refugees, Asylees, and the US-Mexico Border

-END FAMILY SEPARATION
+END FAMILY SEPARATION AND ENSURE DUE PROCESS

 The current administration is introducing new policies that do not meet the requirements for protecting asylum seekers that are long established under international and U.S. law.
 Homeland Security is sending all border crossers to the Justice Department to be prosecuted.
 When undocumented parents are criminally prosecuted, their children are automatically declared unaccompanied minors, detained and transferred into government custody—despite the fact that they have loving parents who desperately want to stay with them, who brought them to the U.S. in search of a safer life.